vgurianov/uml-sp/docs/case_studies/organism/organism.md

 We shall consider object model of multicellular organism has been proposed in work [1].
 In this section we shall discuss it.

 ## Application domain
 As example of multicellular organism, consider one-dimensional organism, like is the [Trichoplax](https://en.wikipedia.org/wiki/Trichoplax).
-We define next set of feature:
+We define following set of feature:
 - a cell can be to several states;
 - cells interact across [cell junctions](https://en.wikipedia.org/wiki/Cell_junction);
 - a state change of cell genotype and interaction of cells;